uvaai/pdp/bigdata/en/temperatures/index.md

 What were the highest and lowest temperature that were measured in De Bilt since the start of the 20st century?
 What days were they measured?

-Write a function named `get_extremes()` that returns both the highest and the lowest temperatures and their respective dates.
-The function should accept four arguments: `max_dates`, `max_temps`, `min_dates`, and `min_temps`.
-Make sure your program calls the function, and then `print`s the dates properly to the screen.
+Write two functions named `get_highest_temp()` and `get_lowest_temp()` that return the highest and the lowest temperatures and their respective dates.
+Each function should accept two arguments: a list of dates and a list of temperatures.
+Make sure your program calls the functions, and then `print`s the dates properly to the screen.
 Don't print:

      Max 34.5 at 19670513